 Joe Rotella, Chief Medical Officer, AAHPM Link

 There are a million things that can go wrong.
-If you are among the unlucky ones, here are some videos that help.
+If you are among the unlucky ones, here are some videos on our webpage that may help.

 Note: These links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval by the Kōkua Mau of any of the products, services or opinions of the corporation, organization or individual.
 Kōkua Mau bears no responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
 Contact the external site for answers to questions regarding its content.